An-anonymous-coder/Open-Source-Everything/FAQ.md

-# This file is under development
+# THIS FILE IS UNDER DEVELOPMENT

-This is an early look at a section I am making.
+**This is an early look at a section I am making.
 Nothing here is final and there will be mistakes.
-Do not open issues about this yet.
+Do not open issues about this yet.**

 # Do you accept donations?
 How do I donate?